AplaProject/apla-docs-en/introduction/templates2.rst

 Include(Name)
 ==========================
-This command inserts a template with name *Name* from table *blocks*.
-On insertion, the template is parsed and single blocks are inserted.
+This command inserts a template with name *Name* in the code of a page.

-* *Name* - name of the inserted template from the *blocks* table.
+* *Name* - name of the block.

 .. code:: js